splunk/observability-workshop/docs/module7/vo_integrations.md

 We will use cloud-init to install the SignalFx Agent into the VMs but we first need to obtain the `Token` and `Realm` from your SignalFx account.

-You can find your Access Token by clicking on the `settings` icon on the top right of the SignalFx UI, select `Organisation Settings` → `Access Tokens`, expand the Default token, then click on `Show Token` to expose your token, click the `Copy` button to copy it to your clipboard, then paste it into your `values document` using the `ACCESS_TOKEN` parameter.
+You can find your Access Token by clicking on the `settings` icon on the top right of the SignalFx UI, select `Organization Settings` → `Access Tokens`, expand the Default token, then click on `Show Token` to expose your token, click the `Copy` button to copy it to your clipboard, then paste it into your `values document` using the `ACCESS_TOKEN` parameter.

 ![Access Token](../images/module7/m7-access-token.png)